-When I grow up I Want to be a preference Preference because I can help resherch for them.
-19July 2022 Brighton
+When I grow up I Want be a Priferon Priferon because I can resherch for them 19July 2022 Brighton

 Children progress from representing only the most prominent sound in a word to representing most of the sounds they hear (i.e., the ending consonant sound and finally, the vowel sounds in words).
 More words are spelled conventionally but there might still be some words written with invented spelling as the English Language has words with irregular spelling (e.g., blue and shoe).